 Heavy drinking has many negative side-effects on the body.
 In fact, alcohol contributed to 8 percent of all Canadian deaths (under age 70) in a study by the Centre for Addiction and Mental Health.

-Liver damage is by far one of the most dangerous and common side-effects of alcoholism.
+Liver damage is by far one of the most life threatening, dangerous and common side-effects of alcoholism.

 Alcoholism can also increase blood pressure and cause hypoglycemia.
 You may also experience digestive problems, short-term memory loss and even full blackouts.
 Many addicts are afraid that the alcohol withdrawal symptoms will be too much for them to handle, but while withdrawal ends within two weeks, the physical problems of long-term drinking last a lifetime.